 Emerging into the live scene in 2016, Xing Biao Zhu was just another aspiring Chinese player.
 His three cashes for the entire year were barely taken notice though he did earn a total of US$6,000.

 In 2017, his stats were unlike the previous year.
 Zhu went on attack mode racking up an impressive 43 cashes to finish in 8th rank for the year’s number of cashes.
 His first biggest month was in April where he captured his first victory at the PokerStars Championships Macau HK$1,500 Knockout event for HK$69,000.
 Days after, he nearly captured a second title, placing 2nd at the Win the Button event for HK$74,300.
 Before closing out the month, he earned four more cashes which included his largest live score to-date of US$36,925 for 8th place at the WPT Beijing Main Event.

 In July, it was another strong month for Zhu.
 He visited the cage six times, shipping in another five-figure payout after winning the KRW330,000 PokerStars Open event in Incheon, Korea.
 He earned KRW19,607,000 (~US$17,000).
 He also ran deep at the festival’s Main Event, collecting KRW8,670,000 (US$7,713) for 9th place.

-During the last quarter of the year, Zhu was extra fueled, accumulating a total of 23 cashes.
+During the last quarter of the year, Zhu was unstoppable, accumulating another 23 cashes.
 In September, he earned a sizable payout of HK$164,000 (~US$21,000) at the Macau Poker Cup HK$25K NLH event; placed 4th at the ACOP Closeout Spadie event for HK$98,600 (~US$12,600) in October; took 2nd at the Manila Megastack Single Day High Roller for Php656,000 (~US$13,000) in December; then closed out his year back in homeland with a few small cashes at the inaugural WSOP China.